Practice Helpers 5: What To Do When You Practice

 Mistakes Are Messages

 A big part of learning an instrument is changing our thinking about mistakes.
 Instead of viewing them as “bad,” try to see them as helpful information.
-Each mistake is a message that something isn’t working yet.
-The question becomes: What is this mistake telling us?

 For example: